 Private Danish funders with an Open Access Policy:

-Danish universities make agreements with publishers bilaterally, there are no national consortia agreements.
+Danish universities make agreements with publishers bilaterally, there are no national consortia agreements to publishing.

 Some Danish universities are supporting Knowledge Unlatched, but no national consortia agreement is in place.